-Reseachers develop new 3-D technology to treat atrial fibrillationMay 11th, 2013 in Cardiology /
+Reseachers develop new 3-D technology to treat atrial fibrillationMay 11, 2013 in Medicine & Health / Cardiology

 Researchers at the Intermountain Heart Institute at Intermountain Medical Center have developed a new 3-D technology that for the first time allows cardiologists the ability to see the precise source of atrial fibrillation in the heart – a breakthrough for a condition that affects nearly three million Americans.